How Did the Theory Crafting Deck Perform? How is Standard Doing?

 Mono Black Win Rate and Standout Cards

 So far this season, we have cruised to a sixty-four percent win rate with Mono Black in standard on Arena.
 The deck required a bit of tuning in the first few days, but I have now taken it into numbers as of the time of writing this article.
 The newest version has a sixty-nine percent win rate (nice).
 While Hunted Bonebrute was a fun card to mess around with at first, and even ended up being the finisher in a few matchups, the disguise mechanic proved to be a tad slow, and it was unfortunately not able to prove itself to be better as of yet compared to the other powerful three mana creature spells at our disposal.
-I opten to replace it with Preacher of the Schism.
+I opted to replace it with Preacher of the Schism.
 Vein Ripper is everything we thought it would be and more.
 It heavily influences any game with the hefty ward cost of requiring creature sacrifice to target it.
 Due to the triggered ability of Vein Ripper being so good, it also caused Deadly Cover-Up to exceed our expectations as well.
-The collect evidence options is great too, as it allows for a built-in Necromentia effect as long as one of the targets is in the opponent's graveyard already.
+The collective evidence options is great too, as it allows for a built-in Necromentia effect as long as one of the targets is in the opponent's graveyard already.
 It's important to note that the effect doesn't have to only hit creatures, as you can also exile any card from the graveyard, then remove all copies from the deck and hand as well.
 This even includes creature lands.

 One card that has proven to be an auto-include in almost any deck that even splashes black is